-Use the same strategies you did when your child was younger — talk about what you read before, during, and after, asking open-ended questions that encourage your child to have a conversation with you.
+Use the same strategies you did when your child was younger — talk about what you read before, during, and after the story, asking open-ended questions that encourage your child to have a conversation with you.
 Read expressively and with enjoyment.

 At this age, it's important to let your child read to you.
 You might choose to take turns reading ("You read a page, then I'll read a page," etc.).
 To help with less familiar words, you can "practice" them in advance by having your child point to the words you say on a given page, or even in a specific line of text.

 Be careful not to correct every error your child makes, as this will be frustrating for both of you.
 If the book is too challenging, offer to change books and let your child choose one that they're comfortable reading to help build confidence.